PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/woo-doku-jokul/readme.txt

 If no stable tag is provided, your users may not get the correct version of your code.

-== Short Description ==
-DOKU plugin offers a seamless, secure payment solution by integrating DOKU Checkout, allowing customers to choose from various payment methods and complete transactions directly on your web store.

 == Upgrade Notice ==

 = 1.3.14 =